Decentralizing correction data

 🧩 5.
 Separation of Infrastructure and Services

-Traditional GNSS correction services are vertically integrated—tying hardware, infrastructure, and services together.
-Onocoy decouples these layers:
+Traditional GNSS correction services are vertically integrated—tying hardware, infrastructure, and services together. onocoy decouples these layers:

 • Reference stations become part of a shared infrastructure.

-• Correction service providers can use Onocoy’s data without having to build their own network.
+• Correction service providers can use onocoy’s data without having to build their own network.

 • This opens doors for mass-market and emerging region applications.